Gabriel-Goes/mapeamento_litologico_preditivo/README.md

 		conda activate base
 		conda install -c conda-forge nb_conda_kernels

-## There are other ways for mannaging packages and environments, and we shall try thoose and test which suits better to our project
+		* There are other ways for mannaging packages and environments, and we shall try thoose and test which suits better to our project

-##	4.2 - VIM: A Powerful Text Editor:

-	- VIM is a free software built to edit text files with built in commands that helps us to navigate throught our project with easy.

-## 	4.3 - Poetry: A Package Mannager
+## 	4.2 - Poetry: A Package Mannager

 	- With poetry, we can create packages and deploy them with easy.
 So download packages too.

+##	4.3 - VIM: A Powerful Text Editor:

+	- VIM is a free software built to edit text files with built in commands that helps us to navigate throught our project with easy.

 # 5 - Programming Language - #
  - Python:
 	- To start writing and testing our code, we can use jupyter notebooks by making sure we are inside a anaconda terminal.
-To do so, check if the terminal contain (base) or another (env) at the begining.
+To do so, check if the terminal contain (base) or another (environment) at the begining.
 Then, type:

 			jupyter-notebook &

 	- The '&' argument makes us able to close the terminal and continue running the task.
 	- Remember, jupyter will open at the folder that your terminal is in.

+	- We can use an API called JupyterLab, with JupyterLab we can navigate through our files and run the .ipynb text-files.

-# Start of the tutorial:
+# Quick-Start of the tutorial:

-	- At this point we are fully capable of creating workflow to process and analyse our geological data;
+	- At this point we are fully capable of creating workflow to process and analyse our geological and geophysical data;
 	- We gonna start by interacting with the online database of the Brasil's Geological Service and constructing a local database inside our machine.
 	- The construction of a local database is not necessary and is not recomended either.
 But at this tutorial, this process is intended to make us familiarize with our data.
 But be aware that there are better ways to interact with data, like WFS protocols.
 	- The process of this interaction and local database creation is discretized within the first Tutorial Jupyter Notebook and can be read by typing the following command: